patricksmithlaravel/PostPy/README.md

 - Define endpoints and static responses in a YAML config file
 - Instantly simulate real API behavior for development and testing

+**Note:** The mock server only supports static responses.
+It does not interpolate or substitute variables from the request body, path, or query parameters in the response.
+All responses must be defined statically in the configuration file.

 ### Usage

 1. **Create a Mock Server Config**